adamnicholson/Chief/README.md

 $chief->execute($command);
 ```

 So what's happening here?
-When `$chief->execute(new RecordUserActivity('registered-user'))` is called, that command is actually dropped into an in-memory queue, which will not execute until `RegisterCommandHandler::handle()` has finished.
+Looking inside `RegiserUserCommandHandler::handle()`, when `$chief->execute(new RecordUserActivity('registered-user'))` is called, that command is actually dropped into an in-memory queue, which will not execute until `RegisterCommandHandler::handle()` has finished.
 In this example, because we're showing that an `Exception` is thrown before the method completes, the `RecordUserActivity` command is never actually executed.

 ## Dependency Injection Container Integration